nwiizo/workspace_2018/rust/README.md

-In 2018 it is private and I do not write anything other than Rust
+It was private in 2018, I thought that I would write nothing but Rust, but because of container technology I decided to use Golang.